mateowoetam/beheader/README.md

 Further files will simply be appended to the output.
 Most notably, this works well for ZIP-like archives, PDF files, and some scripts.
 For ZIP archives, offsets will be adjusted to improve compatibility. **ZIP-like files should be included last**, to prevent the offset adjustment from breaking other appendables.

+To avoid including an optional file, omit the argument or use an empty string (`""`) in its place.

 The output file will be a polyglot of all of its inputs.
 On most systems, it will change behavior depending on its file extension:
 - `.ico` displays the input image;
 - `.mp4` plays the input video;